Xperience EduXperienceEdu

 Program Comparison

 Both programs let you study at a US high school — but the cost, duration, school type, and goals are very different.
-Here is everything you need to know to choose the right one.
+Classic Exchange runs on a J-1 visa; Choose Your School runs on an F-1 visa.
+Here is everything you need to know to pick the right one.

 International students at American high school